 One of the largest salt flats in the world is a desert for most of the year but when the rains come, it becomes a sanctuary for the thousands of birds that migrate here

 The flats are found in the middle of Botswana’s Kalahari Desert and are actually made up of multiple smaller flats, the largest of which is called the Sowa Pan.
 The hot winds blow across the dusty earth creating a surreal landscape of white salt crusts where almost nothing can survive.
-But its during rainy season when these dry, dead lands suddenly start teaming with life.
+But it is during the rainy season when these dry, deadlands suddenly start teaming with life.

 The greater flamingo is taller and whiter than their lesser, pinker cousins.
-Both breeds travel in huge numbers with around a quarter of a million of the birds making the Pans their home after rainy season.
-Before eating, flamingos are famed for doing a little dance, and while it might look like a tribal rain dance, it is in fact is to loosen the mud where their food is hidden.
+Both breeds travel in huge numbers with around a quarter of a million birds making the Pans their home after the rainy season.
+Before eating, flamingos are famed for doing a little dance, and while it might look like a tribal rain dance, it is, in fact, to loosen the mud where their food is hidden.

 As well as flamingos, 164 other bird species can be spotted on the flats.
 Most people go to the Nata Bird Sanctuary by the mouth of the Nata River delta to view them.
 An ornithologist’s paradise it certainly is, with pelicans, herons, cormorants, waders, white-faced ducks, fish eagles, storks and sometimes cranes can all be seen from the sanctuary.